-Ackno owledgements 5 Introd luction 6 Section on 504 Background Information 7 What is Section 504?
+Ackno owledgements 5 Introd uction 6 Sectio n 504 Background Information 7 What is Section 504?
 7 Does Section 504 differ from the ADA?
 7 How does Section 504 differ from IDEA?
-7 IDEA, Section 504, and ADA Comparison 8 Identi fying Students for Section 504 Eligibility 9 What criteria are used to determine Section 504 eligibility?
-9 How is a Section 504 evaluation request made?
-10 What is the process for reviewing a Section 504 referral?
+7 IDEA, Section 504, and ADA Comparison 8 Identif ying Students for Section 504 Eligibility 9 What criteria are used to determine Section 504 eligibility?
+9 How is a Section 504 evaluation request made? .10 What is the process for reviewing a Section 504 referral? .
 10 Are schools required to provide parents with a list of parent/student rights under Section 504 before conducting an initial student review?
-11 What if the team determines that the student is not suspected of having adisability/impairment under Section 504?
-11 What if the team determines that the student is suspected of having adisability/impairment under Section 504?
+11 What if the team determines that the student is not suspected of having a 11 What if the team determines that the student is suspected of having adisability/impairment under Section 504?
 11 What if the team determines that the student is not eligible under Section 504?
 12 What if the team determines that the student is eligible under Section 504?
-12 Are schools required to provide parents with prior notice of a Section 504 eligibility meeting?
-13 Must schools secure parental consent before conducting an initial eligibility meeting?
-13 What is a Section 504 Plan?
-14 Will every student who is determined to have a disability under Section 504have a Section 504 Student Plan?
-14 Desig n and Implementation of a Section 504 Plan 15 Where will accommodations be provided and what are someexamples of possible accommodations?
-15 How are Section 504 accommodations and related services documented and reviewed?
-15 Discip olining a Section 504 Student with a Disability 16 What is the discipline process for a Section 504 student with a disability?
-16 Violation of the Student Code of Conduct under Section 504 flow chart 17 Must a school make a manifestation determination when considering 18 Who makes the manifestation determination and what information is included in this process?
-18 Is the school required to provide FAPE services during removal that is foundto not be a manifestation of the student's disability?
+12 Are schools required to provide parents with prior notice of a Section 504 eligibility meeting? .13 Must schools secure parental consent before conducting an initial eligibility meeting? .
+13 What i is a Section 504 Plan? .14 Will every student who is determined to have a disability under Section 504 14 Desig n and Implementation of a Section 504 Plan .15 Where will accommodations be provided and what are some .15 How are Section 504 accommodations and related services documented and reviewed?
+15 Discip lining a Section 504 Student with a Disability 16 What is the discipline process for a Section 504 student with a disability?
+16 Violation of the Student Code of Conduct under Section 504 flow chart 17 Must a school make a manifestation determination when considering .
+18 Who makes the manifestation determination and what information is included in this process? .
+18 Is the school required to provide FAPE services during removal that is foundto not be a manifestation of the student's disability? .
 19